Are you ready to earn your online nursing degree?

 Organizing Your Research

-- Find the Original Source: Instead of citing an article which discusses information from a source such as a book or published study, find and cite that primary source in your own research.
+Find the Original Source: Instead of citing an article which discusses information from a book or published study, find and cite that primary source in your own research.

-- Bookmark Web Pages: When you find a web page which contains information relevant to your research, use your browser’s bookmark function to save the link.
+Bookmark Web Pages: When you find a webpage containing information relevant to your research, use your browser's bookmark function to save the link.
 Some browsers allow you to group your bookmarks in folders.

 Online Tools to Manage Your Research